Moving On Into Adulthood

 If you’re between 16-18 years old college courses are free!
 You might also be able to get help to pay for your books and equipment.

-To help with travel costs, some colleges may offer subsidised transport using local buses, trains or their own dedicated college buses.
+Some colleges may offer subsidised transport using local buses, trains or their own dedicated college buses.
 Speak to your college for more information.

 If you can’t travel on your own because of your health, you may be able to get help with transport to college or 6th form.
 Speak to your SEN Caseworker for more information.